Best Hotels in Bangkok: Riverside Luxury to Boutique Shophouses (2026)

 Price: THB 8,000–35,000/night (~€213–933) | Location: Ploenchit Road (Chitlom BTS)

-Rosewood Bangkok is the city’s most architecturally striking contemporary luxury hotel — the 30-story tower with the extraordinary sky garden at the 30th floor, the Nan Bei restaurant (modern Chinese), and the Lennon’s bar make it one of Bangkok’s finest recent openings.
+Rosewood Bangkok is the city’s most architecturally striking contemporary luxury hotel — the 30-story tower with its sky garden at the 30th floor, the Nan Bei restaurant (modern Chinese), and the Lennon’s bar make it one of Bangkok’s standout recent openings.

 Anantara Sathorn Bangkok — Intimate Luxury